-- 1. Hiring of full-time Employees and Residency and Response Time Requirements.

-- A. The mayor shall, in his capacity as executive officer of the City, have charge of all full-time City employees.
-The mayor or designee shall hire such personnel from time to time as the need arises and, in so doing, shall follow such rules, regulations and laws established for such hiring.

-- B. Individuals hired into the positions listed in this policy shall be required to reside within the corporate boundaries of the City within 12 months of being hired unless i) upon a showing of good cause, an exception is authorized by the Mayor and approved by the City Council, or ii) an extension is authorized by the Mayor and approved by the City Council.
+- 1. Hiring of full-time Employees and Residency and Response Time Requirements. - a.
+The mayor shall, in his capacity as executive officer of the City, have charge of all full-time City employees.
+The mayor or designee shall hire such personnel from time to time as the need arises and, in so doing, shall follow such rules, regulations and laws established for such hiring. - b.
+Individuals hired into the positions listed in this policy shall be required to reside within the corporate boundaries of the City within 12 months of being hired unless i) upon a showing of good cause, an exception is authorized by the Mayor and approved by the City Council, or ii) an extension is authorized by the Mayor and approved by the City Council.
 Such extension shall not exceed an additional 12 month period.
 Additional extensions may be granted at the discretion of the Mayor and City Council upon a showing of hardship by the employee.
-The positions are as follows:

-- i.
-City Administrator

-- ii.
-Police Chief

-- iii.
-Fire Chief

-- C. The following positions shall be required to reside within a 20-minute response time of the City Administrative Offices as determined by the City's G.I.S. calculations:

-- i.
-Assistant City Administrator

-- ii.
-City Engineer

-- iii.
-Public Works Director

-- iv.
-Director of Finance and Administrative Services

-- v.
-Planning Director

-- vi.
-Power Director

-In addition, several City departments have essential employee positions that require prompt response in the event of emergencies or service outage occurrences.
+The positions are as follows: - i.
+City Administrator - ii.
+Police Chief - iii.
+Fire Chief - c.
+Several City departments have essential employee positions that require prompt response in the event of emergencies or service outage occurrences.
 These departments are the Police Department, Fire Department, Public Works Department and the Power Department.
 Department Directors of each of these departments will specify, in department policies, such essential positions.
-Employees occupying these specified positions will be required to reside within a 20-minute response time of the City Administrative Offices as determined by the City's G.I.S. calculations.

-- D. There are no residency or response time requirements for all other employees not identified in paragraphs B and C above. - E. City department directors may establish, by department policy, residency and/or response time requirements more restrictive than the policies described in paragraph 3 above by identifying the essential employee position and the corresponding response time requirement.
+Employees occupying these specified positions will be required to reside within a 30-minute response time from place of employment as determined by the City's G.I.S. calculations. - d.
+There are no residency or response time requirements for all other employees not identified in paragraphs B and C above. - e.
+City department directors may establish, by department policy, residency and/or response time requirements more restrictive than the policies described above by identifying the essential employee position and the corresponding response time requirement.
 However, those policies must be related to the preservation of the health, safety or welfare of the residents of the City and approved by the City Council.
+However, those policies must be related to the preservation of the health, safety or welfare of the residents of the City and approved by the City Administrator.

-F. All current employees who hold positions with residency or response time requirements as identified in paragraphs B and C above and who do not currently meet those requirements are grandfathered in their current positions and are therefore not required to comply with the residency or response time requirements so long as they hold their current positions.
+f.
+All current employees who hold positions with residency or response time requirements as identified in paragraphs B and C above and who do not currently meet those requirements are grandfathered in their current positions and are therefore not required to comply with the residency or response time requirements so long as they hold their current positions.
 Should such employees accept another position which has such requirements, compliance will be required.
 However, this grandfathering provision does not apply if residency or response time was a condition of employment imposed by the department when the employee was hired.